AndrewEllis93/Print-Tuning-Guide/README.md

     - **Cartesian:**
         - ![](Images/Troubleshooting/LayerShifting/X.jpg)![](Images/Troubleshooting/LayerShifting/Y.jpg)

+- With the motors powered off, move the toolhead by hand in each axis.
+Feel if one axis has more resistance than the other.
+- Pull on each belt and compare the resistance.
 - Once you have indentified the problem axis, go through and check that entire axis/belt path.
 Find the source(s) of the mechanical resistance.
 - Make sure the belts are routed correctly.
     - Check for belt dust.
 This can indicate rubbing or misrouting.
     - A common mistake is to accidentally route the belts around the plastic post in the back of the A/B drives:
         - ![](Images/Troubleshooting/LayerShifting/Misrouted-Belt.png)
-    - Loosen the belts, pull the belts over the side of each bearing stack, and ensure that they all spin freely by hand.
     - Ensure that the belts are not rubbing/riding up against any of the bearing flanges.
         - It's normal that they may not run perfectly centered.
 It's usually only an issue if they are rubbing.
+- Loosen the belts, pull the belts over the side of each bearing stack, and ensure that they all spin freely by hand.
+- Try rotating the motors by hand.
+Sometimes a bad motor will be the cause of the resistance.
 ## PLA is Overheating
 - Open the front door at minimum.
 Or take off all the side panels.
 - Use [AB-BN](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/Badnoob/AB-BN) or another cooling mod, or: